DanielPNewman/DanielPNewman.github.io/index.md

 	- This has been a weakness since childhood, but thankfully later it did not stop me from excelling during highschool/university since I was able to use other strengths to get around this.

-- **Worrying and imagining too many ways things could go go wrong**
+- **Worrying and imagining too many ways things could go wrong**

 	- I have an innate tendency to worry too much about some things, even though history shows that most of these things did not matter in hindsight.
-	- A [principle][5] that I try to keep in mind because of this is, "don’t sweat the small stuff".
+	- A [principle][5] that I try to keep in mind because of this is "don’t sweat the small stuff".

 - **Drinking to excess**

-	- I immensely enjoy socialising over drinks and others enjoy my company, but this has occasionally lead me to consume far too many drinks in a session, which is not ideal for my health or saftey.
+	- I immensely enjoy socialising over drinks and others enjoy my company, but this has occasionally led me to consume far too many drinks in a session, which is not ideal for my health or saftey.
 	- Thankfully it's never yet lead to other problems apart from a headache and an annoyed partner, but I find it helpful to explicitly recognise it as a weakness of mine.
 This keeps me alert to the risk, which I believe makes it easier not to binge.